QubesOS/qubes-doc/common-tasks/backup-restore.md

 Here are some things to consider when selecting a passphrase for your backups:

  * If you plan to store the backup for a long time or on third-party servers, you should make sure to use a very long, high-entropy passphrase.
 (Depending on the decryption passphrase you use for your system drive, this may necessitate selecting a stronger passphrase.
 If your system drive decryption passphrase is already sufficiently strong, it may not.)
  * An adversary who has access to your backups may try to substitute one backup for another.
-For example, when you attempt to retrieve a recent backup, the adversary may instead give you a very old backup containing a compromised AppVM.
+For example, when you attempt to retrieve a recent backup, the adversary may instead give you a very old backup containing a compromised VM.
 If you're concerned about this type of attack, you may wish to use a different passphrase for each backup, e.g., by appending a number or date to the passphrase.
  * If you're forced to enter your system drive decryption passphrase in plain view of others (where it can be shoulder-surfed), then you may want to use a different passphrase for your backups (even if your system drive decryption passphrase is already maximally strong).
 On the othe hand, if you're careful to avoid shoulder-surfing and/or have a passphrase that's difficult to detect via shoulder-surfing, then this may not be a problem for you.

 Notes